-Source: Adapted from UNEP 2008; PMIS data.
-Blue cells indicate that projects address the common underlying challenge of climate change; green cells indicate that projects address one main challenge in the country; yellow cells indicate that projects address a challenge that is not among the main ones for the country; red cells indicate that no projects address any of the main challenges for the country.
+Source: Adapted from UNEP 2008; GEF Portal data.

+Note: ■ = projects address the common underlying challenge of climate change; ■ = projects address one main challenge in the country; ■ = projects address a challenge that is not among the main ones for the country; ■ = no projects address any of the main challenges for the country.
 Several projects address multiple challenges.